 *Tip: Be sure to make a slideshow presentation for your attendees to follow along with.
 Check out our article on creating a custom theme in Google Slides here.

 After spending a couple of hours in their company, whether online or in person, you should have had a chance to build rapport and a foundation of trust with your attendees.
 Now it’s time to start converting.
 Some people will be ready to work with you right away.
 Have a copy of your calendar with you so you can schedule a meeting or listing appointment for those leads as soon as possible.

 Other attendees may still have steps to take before they’re ready to commit to a specific agent.
 Try taking polls throughout your session to determine what each attendee’s transaction timeline looks like.
 In a webinar format, have them type in their answers and keep a written record to refer back to.
 In a seminar, you may just have to remember or set aside a few minutes to go through it with each person and help them figure it out.
 Once you know when they’ll be transacting, you can set up an appropriate follow-up plan (this can be anything: phone calls, text messages, social media outreach, emails, direct mail).
 Keep in touch with each of your attendees, even the ones who may be farther from a transaction than they (or you) may have hoped.

 You can also consider making branded parting gifts for your attendees.
 If you make it something they’ll actually keep around, they’ll have your contact info easily available for when they are ready to transact.

 There you go!
 You’re ready to start planning your first educational session to generate leads.
 Another way to generate leads is by partnering with Homes.com.
 We have a wide range of marketing and advertising solutions that will help you reach local buyers and sellers.
+Homes.com websites are a great place to start.
 Contact us to find the best solution for your business!

 Have you hosted a seminar or webinar before?
 What worked for you?
 What do you wish you’d done differently?
 Share your tips or advice in the comments below!